On the photon self-energy to three loops in QED: Analytic solution to three loops

 These findings suggest that the observed cancellations could have been made manifest at the master integrals level by performing a rotation in the space of master integrals, for example, following the construction described in~\cite{Chicherin:2021dyp, Gehrmann:2024tds}.
+One of the cancellations one may want to make explicit is the one of the branch cut starting at $x=16$.
 We do not pursue this transformation here.
 On the other hand, we find it particularly evocative to stress that both $G_1(x)$ and $G_2(x)$ are iterated integrals of kernels involving $\varpi_0^2(x)$ (cf. eq.\eqref{eq:def G functions}).
 This means that the complete cancellation of these kernels guarantees that none of the iterated integrals appearing up to $\mathcal{O}(\epsilon^0)$ ever requires integrating over $\varpi_0^2(x)$ (cf. eq.\eqref{eq:def G functions}).
 From the few analytic calculations involving geometries beyond the Riemann sphere available in the literature, the absence of iterated integrals over kernels that depend on higher powers of the holomorphic period appears to be a very general feature.
 In the future, it will be interesting to investigate whether these patterns hold in more examples and, if they do, if they can be explained in terms of physical requirements satisfied by the master integrals or by the final result.
 In this case, they could constitute an important ingredient for the generalization of the Boostrap program beyond polylogarithms, see for example~\cite{Morales:2022csr}.

 For completeness, we also report on the kernels that appear in the final results at one and two loops.
 For the former, only one of the two kernels in eq.~\eqref{eq:kernels 1 loop}

 contributes.
 At two loops, all three kernels in eq.~\eqref{eq:kernels 2 loop} that appear in the differential equation,